NFL Football Tickets

 NFL Schedule Information

-Each NFL team plays a four-game preseason schedule along with a 16-game regular season.
+Each NFL team plays a three-game preseason schedule along with a 17-game regular season.
 NFL teams play home-and-away games against each of their division rivals.
 The schedule is filled out by eight games divided among conference rivals and teams from the opposite conference.
 The NFL schedules a bye week for each team to provide rest during the grind of the regular season.

 NFL Postseason & Super Bowl Information